 Frances was called to the Bar in 1984 and specialised in public and private law children’s cases including complex medical cases, sexual abuse, international and domestic relocation, adoption and surrogacy.

 She was appointed as Queen’s Counsel in 2006, a Recorder in 2002 and a Deputy High Court Judge in 2011.
-She was Head of Chambers at Harcourt Chambers between 2009 and 2018, has been Chair of the Family Law Bar Association since 2018.
+She was Head of Chambers at Harcourt Chambers between 2009 and 2018, and has been Chair of the Family Law Bar Association since 2018.

 Pushpinder Saini QC